miguellopezbecona/Migration-Profiler/README.md

 Macros are used as well to control what migration strategies will be used.
 Those are in `migration/migration_algorithm.h` and you can comment or uncomment them to choose your own combination of strategies.

-Aside from that mode, the app can also print, each `ITERATIONS_PER_PRINT` (defined in `migration/page_ops.h`) iterations, some additional CSV files that can be plotted a posteriori using *heatmaps.R* file to analyze the system's "state".
-It depends if the `PRINT_CSVS` macro is defined, currently commented in the previously mentioned header file.
+Aside from that mode, the app can also print, each `ITERATIONS_PER_HEATMAP_PRINT` (defined in `migration/page_ops.h`) iterations, some additional CSV files that can be plotted a posteriori using *heatmaps.R* file to analyze the system's "state".
+It depends if the `PRINT_HEATMAPS` macro is defined, currently commented in the previously mentioned header file.
 Currently, 5 different CSV are generated each time:

 * Four heatmaps where X axis is the number of memory page, Y axis is the number of thread, and the value itself is the mean/maximum/mininum/number of latency accesses depending of the file.
 * A line plot where X axis is the number of memory page and Y axis is the number of different threads that access to that memory page.